sl1nki/htb-pwnbox/README.md

 Load the dconf configuration file `htb-user-desktop.conf` with `dconf load / < htb-user-desktop.conf` as your desired user.

 NOTE: This assumes you have all the packages installed that HTB's pwnbox has.
 Some of the above relies on this.
 For example. `applications` has an entry for Plank, which is not installed by default.
-Some of these have icons in /opt that are installed with the package themselves, for example Postman.
+Some of these have icons in /opt that are installed with the package themselves.